JacquesIversen/pp5-react/README.md

 - Implement process improvements and adopt best practices to enhance team productivity and product quality.

 To provide real-time feedback to users notifying them of any changes they make to their data I used React's ['NotificationContainer' component](https://www.npmjs.com/package/react-notifications).

+#### 10. ** Process:**

+Jira kanban board was used for structure.

+To achieve the site goals outlined in the User Stories section above, the development process was divided into sprints with three categories using the MoSCoW method.
+This helped prioritize the implementation of features based on their importance.

+- Must have:

+  - User Authentication: Users can create an account, sign in, and sign out.
+  - User Profiles: CRUD functionality for users to personalize their presence on the website through profile pages.
+  - Feed/Landing Page: Users can view a list of issues.
+  - Users can create and update issues as they like.
+  - Comments: Users can view & comment to a specific issue, without compromising the simplicity of the feed.
+  - Searchbar: Users can search for specific types of issues, to allow them to find a solution to their problem.
+  - Alert messages when users are creating/making critical actions
+  - Readme
+  - Test-cases

+- Should Have:

+  - Solved/NotSolved: Issue owner can mark the issue as solved, and hence drop the importance of the issue.
+  - Infinite scroll.

+- Could Have:

+  - Bumps/Likes to the Issue element: Give the User an opportunity to track issues they might have interest in.
+  - List-Filter method: Provide users a neat headline overlook.
+  - Media library/gallery in the issue module: Allow users to add multiple pictures, to better provide a understanding of problems.
+  - Comment

+- Wont Have
+  - Seperate API containing a VIN-Number Library
+  - Mediafiles, videoupload: Provide users an opportunity to upload videos and

+### Features:

+- Alot of thought about features had to be cut due to an excessive amount of trouble fetching API information.
+This caused the timespan of the project to really slip, and therefore compromise the functionality of the site.

+- React Library’s provided a list of reusable components.
+Functionality was provided by CI - Moments tutorial .

+  - Asset.js
+  - Avatar.js
+  - MoreDropDown.js
+  - Navbar.js
+  - NotFound.js

+### Future Features:

+ - This project would love a wider functionality.
+Perhaps this would be in the kind of a seperate model, allowing users to add their online vehicle inventory.
+This inventory giving the user a credential part of the troubleshooting in the feed.

+ -